faizancodes/codegen-server/README.md

 # Edit .env with your GitHub credentials
 # Required variables:
 # - GITHUB_TOKEN: Your GitHub Personal Access Token
-# - GITHUB_USERNAME: Your GitHub username
-# - GITHUB_EMAIL: Your GitHub email
 ```

 ## Running the Server